 5 Sales Tactics to Get Landscaping Customers

-Since customers are a company’s greatest asset, finding new ways to attract and maintain them should be one of your top priorities.
-Luckily for you, we’ve rounded up 5 sales tactics that will teach you how to get lawn care customers in no time—all while keeping costs low!
+Since customers are a company’s greatest asset, attracting and maintaining them should be a top priority.
+Luckily, we’ve rounded up 5 sales tactics to get lawn care customers quickly and cost efficiently.

 1. Printed Materials

-While you might have heard rumors that print marketing is obsolete, there are still some tactics that work extremely well in this industry.
+While you might have heard rumors that print marketing is obsolete, there are still some tactics that work extremely well.

 While print marketing is easy and effective, you might not want to swear off digital marketing completely.
 According to McKinsey, email marketing is 40 times more effective at attracting new clients than social media sites.
-On the other hand, taking advantage of your current client email list is also a game changer because those clients are already interested in what you have to offer.
+On the other hand, taking advantage of your current client email list is also a game changer.
+This is because those clients are already interested in what you offer.

 An easy way to up your email game is to incorporate a CRM (customer relationship management) tool into the mix.
 A CRM helps to manage your interactions with current and prospective clients.
 CRM software, like the ever-popular Mailchimp, can remind clients when it’s time to review their yearly landscaping needs with you, can track when clients open your emails, and can help you find new ways to market to them according to past data.
-Customer relationships are important and a CRM can help your email marketing appear more personal—as opposed to sending out mass landscaping ads to everyone.
+Customer relationships are important and a CRM can help your email marketing appear more personal.
+This is in comparison to sending out mass landscaping ads to everyone.

 3. Referral Program

 One of the fastest ways to grow your business is through word of mouth.
-And while your current attitude might be to let referrals happen organically, that’s probably only because you didn’t realize how simple it is to set up a referral program.
-Not only do referral programs give new customers a reason to try your landscaping services, they also help veteran customers feel valued.
+Referrals can happen organically, but setting up a referral program is very simple.
+They give new customers a reason to try your landscaping services, and help veteran customers feel valued.

 Out of all of our lawn care marketing ideas so far, this one relies on the one thing that you know like the back of your hand: landscaping.
 Creating an indoor or outdoor landscaping showroom is a great way to showcase your work and proves to potential clients that you have the talent and skills needed to get the job done right.